-After spending a small fortune on large planting containers a couple of weeks ago, I knew I wanted to something more economical for this kitchen herb garden.
-My Mom had the brilliant idea of painting some soup cans.
-I love her for that!
+Planters can be expensive.
+I knew I wanted to something more economical for this kitchen herb garden, and lately I’ve been much more mindful about waste.
+I decided to try painting some soup cans and am happy with how this project turned out.
 It’s great when you can upcycle something and it turns out incredibly cute.

 adhesive chalkboard labels